AdobeDocs/workfront.pt-BR/help/quicksilver/workfront-goals/goal-management/manage-goal-comments.md

 <span class="preview">For information about fast releases, see [Enable or disable fast releases for your organization](../../administration-and-setup/set-up-workfront/configure-system-defaults/enable-fast-release-process.md)</span>
 -->

-É possível adicionar comentários a todas as metas que você pode exibir no Adobe Workfront Goals.
+Você pode adicionar comentários a todas as metas que pode visualizar nas Metas do Adobe Workfront.

 ## Requisitos de acesso